Qiskit/qiskit-ibm-transpiler/README.md

 ## Citation

-If you use any AI-powered feature from the Qiskit transpiler service in your research, use the following recommended citation:
+If you use any AI-powered feature from the Qiskit IBM Transpiler in your research, use the following recommended citation:

 ```
 @misc{2405.13196,